JasperFx/oakton/documentation/documentation/commands.md

 Oakton commands consist of two parts:

 1. A concrete input class that holds all the argument and flag data inputs
-1. A concrete class that inherits from `OaktonCommand<T>` where the "T" is the input class in the first bullet point
+1. A concrete class that inherits from `OaktonCommand<T>` or `OaktonAsyncCommand<T>` where the "T" is the input class in the first bullet point

 Looking again at the `NameCommand` from the <[linkto:documentation/getting_started]> topic: